tolstenko/coolify-documentation/docs/coolify/git-sources.md

 # Git Sources

-You can have infinite number of Git sources defined in your instance.
+Git Sources defines where your application's source code is.

 These sources are used to:
 - Setup helper apps (such as GitHub App, GitLab App) in your Git providers,